elc08/MPclassifier/README.md

-# MSclassifier
+# MPclassifier

-MSclassifier is a python package that automatizes the development of a classifier based on mutational signatures.
+MPclassifier is a python package that automatizes the development of a classifier based on mutational profiles.
 Although this package was originaly developed to predict the Homologous Recombination (HR) status of high grade serous ovarian cancer (HGSOC), its applications extend far beyond.
-MSclassifier simplifies the process of extracting mutational signatures and training a neural network to produce a regression prediction together with a classification margin that can be easily exported and shared to fit and predict new data.
+MPclassifier simplifies the process of extracting mutational signatures and training a neural network to produce a regression prediction together with a classification margin that can be easily exported and shared to fit and predict new data.

 ## Getting Started

-### Installing MSclassifier
+### Installing MPclassifier
-MSclassifier is currently available as a test python package in the pypi repository.
+MPclassifier is currently available as a test python package in the pypi repository.
 To install use the following command:

 ```
-python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps MSclassifier
+python3 -m pip install --index-url https://test.pypi.org/simple/ --no-deps MPclassifier
 ```

 ### Prerequisites

-MSclassifier relies on SigProfiler to create mutational matrices and extract mutational signatures.
+MPclassifier relies on SigProfiler to create mutational matrices and extract mutational signatures.
 Both packages together with the apropriate reference genome need to be installed.
 The details on the installation and the full functionality of the SigProfiler package suite can be found in :

 https://osf.io/t6j7u/wiki/home/